OxWearables/wearable-teaching/src/prac1-deviceSetup.md

 Please perform the following sets of activities for 5 minutes each. -->

+Your camera should be fully charged at the start of this practical, but we recommend you check the battery percentage by pressing the MENU button.
+If the battery percentage becomes low during your data collection, please charge the camera with a micro-USB cable.

 # 4. Collecting your own data in-the-wild
 Now that you've set up the devices, you can go ahead with your day as normal to collect data!
 Please wear your devices for two days until Practical 3, when you will begin analysis and visualisation of your very own data!